ubiquitypress/operas-metrics-widget/README.md

 Once this is done, you will then need to push the changes and separately push the new version tag that was created.
 This will then start the CI pipeline.

 Once the pipeline tests have passed, create a new directory in the [Storage Bucket](https://console.cloud.google.com/storage/browser/operas;tab=objects?forceOnBucketsSortingFiltering=false&project=hirmeos-257513&prefix=) called `metrics-widget-{VERSION}` - where `{VERSION}` is the current version of the widget based on the _bumpversion_.
-For example, if the version was _1.2.3_, the file would be called _metrics-widget-1.2.3_.
+For example, if the version was _1.2.3_, the directory would be called _metrics-widget-1.2.3_.

-The next thing to do is to copy all the files from `metrics-widget-dev` into this new directory.
-Once done, you'll then want to [build](#building) the widget and upload the `widget.js` file (without renaming it!) to the new directory in the storage bucket.
+Next, you'll want to [build](#building) the widget.

+Once the widget has been built, copy all files in the _dist_ directory you just created in the storage bucket.
+You will need to create a folder for the _assets_ and copy those in as well.

-Lastly, you'll want to update this very README file to replace the URL in the [Getting Started](#getting-started) section with the new URL (just updating the version number will be enough), and also updating the file size number with the new size of the `widget.js` file that was just built.
+Lastly, you'll want to update this very README file to replace the URLs of the _widget.js_ and _widget.css_ in the [Getting Started](#getting-started) section with the new URL (just updating the version number is enough), and also update the file size number with the new size of the `widget.js` file that was just built.

+Finally, commit the changes made to the readme and have some coffee.